Begonia Care Tips

 The begonia family includes more than 1,000 species and 10,000 hybrids and cultivars.
 Ongoing breeding improves these beautiful flowering house plants, giving the new hybrids more blooms than ever before.

 Begonias are full, bushy, and low-growing.
 Their thick, reddish stems grow from tuberous roots under the soil.
+How big do they get?
+These hybrid begonias typically reach a height of 12-18 in (30-45 cm).

-Big, soft, dark-green leaves create a beautiful backdrop for abundant clusters of delightful flowers that are available in orange, white, yellow, red, and pink.
 When buying a new plant, it's best to choose one that has good bud color and has just started to bloom.
 You'll sometimes find these plants labeled as Elatior or Reiger hybrids, but they include many varieties.

 Tuberous begonias will go dormant after flowering, but you can bring them back into bloom, if you want.
 See "After-blooming begonia care" below to find out how.